ikigailabs-io/ikigai/README.md

  'SLACK']
 ```

-#### Getting Help with Facet Types
+### Getting Help with Facet Types

-Each facet type accepts a set of arguments that define its behavior.
-Before
-building your flow definition, review the facet type’s help text to see its
+Before building a flow definition, review the help text for the facet types that
+you plan to use.
+The help text displays a facet type's supported arguments,
-supported arguments, expected data types, and default values.
-You will need this
+expected data types, and default values.
-information when configuring the facet type in your flow definition.

-The code prints the help text belonging to the facet type named `Imported` that
-belongs to the `INPUT` facet type group.
+In the example, the `.help()` method is called to display the help text for the
+`Imported` facet type.

 ```py
 # Help for a specific facet type
 print(facet_types.INPUT.Imported.help())
 ```

-The code returns the help text for the Imported facet type, including a list of
+The method returns the Imported facet type's help text.
-its supported arguments and their configurations.

 ```py
 Imported: